xrbarcelona/xrbarcelona/src/pages/en/october-seventh/index.md

 There will be different roles, with different levels of exposure:
 - central core or nucleus, which opens and marks the beginning of the action (Action).
 - You can also join in later to support and help create a multitude/mass (Support).
-- You can participate indirectly, supporting the action without taking part in the action itself, solidary support, like supporting us in social media, donating, or writting an opion in a newspeaper.
+- You can participate indirectly, supporting the action without taking part in the action itself, solidary support, by supporting us on social media, donating or writing an opinion article for a newspaper, for example”.

 **More details to come, save the date!**